pieterbl/Grove_LCD_RGB_Backlight/README.md

 ## Usage:

 This is an Arudino Library.
-It include a .h file, a .cpp file and some examples.
+It includes a .h file, a .cpp file and some examples.
 Through these examples, you can quickly master the use of Grove - LCD RGB Backlight.

-The in the following, we will introduce some functions which are used very intuitively.
+In the following, we will introduce some functions which are used very intuitively.

 ### Initialization